-The Council has a separate protocol that deals with the Call in of planning applications in more detail, the advice contained within this planning protocol is general advice which is developed further by the Call In Procedure.
+The Strategic Planning Board has adopted a separate protocol that deals with the Call in of planning applications in more detail, the advice contained within this planning protocol is general advice which is developed further by the Call In Procedure.

-- Do ensure that, if you request a proposal to go before the planning meeting rather than be determined through officer delegation, that your planning reasons are recorded and repeated in the report to the planning meeting. - Do come to meetings with an open mind and demonstrate that you are open-minded. - 13.3 Do comply with section 54A of the Town and Country Planning Act 1990 and make decisions in accordance with the Development Plan unless material considerations indicate otherwise. - Do come to your decision only after due consideration of all of the information reasonably required upon which to base a decision.
+- 13.1 Do ensure that, if you request a proposal to go before the planning meeting rather than be determined through officer delegation, that your planning reasons are recorded and repeated in the report to the planning meeting.
+Take care that the wording of your planning reasons do not suggest that you have already formed a view on the application, if you have not done so, and have therefore fettered your discretion.
+Seek advice on this from officers if necessary. - 13.2 Do come to meetings with an open mind and demonstrate that you are openminded. - 13.3 Do comply with section 38(6) of the Planning and Compulsory Purchase Act 2004 and make decisions in accordance with the Development Plan unless material considerations indicate otherwise. - 13.4 Do come to your decision only after due consideration of all of the information reasonably required upon which to base a decision.
 If you feel there is insufficient time to digest new information or that there is simply insufficient information before you, request that further information.
-If necessary, defer or refuse the application. - Don't vote or take part in the meeting's discussion on a proposal unless you have been present to hear the entire debate, including the officers' introduction to the matter. - 13.6 Do have recorded the reasons for the planning meeting's decision to grant, refuse or defer any proposal. - Do delegate to the Head of Planning and Policy the drafting of conditions that the Planning meeting may wish to add or amend when considering an application, ensuring that an explanation of why the change or addition is required is given to the planning meeting.
+If necessary, defer or refuse the application. - 13.5 Don't vote or take part in the meeting's discussion on a proposal unless you have been present to hear the entire item, including the officers' introduction to the matter. - 13.6 Do have recorded the reasons for the planning meeting's decision to grant, refuse or defer any proposal. - 13.7 Do delegate to the Head of Planning and Policy the drafting of conditions that the Planning meeting may wish to add or amend when considering an application, ensuring that an explanation of why the change or addition is required is given to the planning meeting. - 13.8 Do make sure that if you are proposing, seconding or supporting a decision contrary to officer recommendations or the development plan that you clearly Page 13 of 16 Planning Protocol - Cheshire East v4